DaphineRose/Wine-Predictor/Report.md

 <img src="img\a6a56374d9d11b85.png" alt="img\a6a56374d9d11b85.png"  width="926.86" />

 After we process all columns, the dataframe become too large for future analysis(over 5000 columns).
-To reduce the number of columns without causing loss to prediction, we use PCA and decrease number of columns to 500.
+To reduce the number of columns without causing much loss to prediction, we use PCA and decrease number of columns to 500.

 PCA introduction: